-Unlike some coaching models that can be convoluted and theoretical, the 4 core coaching skills we teach (adapted from our Better Conversations Every Day™ suite of solutions) ensure that in the moment, you’re not trying to remember a concept or a theory, but have pragmatic guidance to follow.
+Unlike some coaching models that can be convoluted and theoretical, the 4 core coaching skills we teach (adapted from our Better Conversations suite of coaching skills solutions) ensure that in the moment, you’re not trying to remember a concept or a theory, but have pragmatic guidance to follow.
 Just remember LACE, our acronym for the 4 core skills for coaching conversations:

 Listening starts with paying close attention, repeating back concepts to build understanding, and summarizing what you hear.
 But listening to understand goes beyond these active listening techniques for coaching others.

 Listening to truly understand someone starts with recognizing that multiple levels of information are conveyed in a conversation: facts, emotions, and values.
 Naturally, when listening, you pay attention to the facts being discussed.
 But listening to understand also means paying attention to other levels.
 Listen too for the values behind the matter at hand, as well as the emotions that people feel.
 Notice not only their words, but also the tone of voice, body language, beliefs, and what seems to be most important for the other person.
 Listen for all 3 levels, and you will really be listening to understand the other person’s perspective.